The Holographic Map of an Evaporating Black Hole: Introduction

 The paper is organized as follows.
 In section \ref{s2} we define two simple discrete models of a holographic map for an evaporating black hole.
 There is a basic and refined model.
 Compared with the basic model, the refined model has the nice features that the state of a small subsystem is thermal instead of maximally mixed and that the irreversiblity of evaporation is naturally incorporated (there is no need to add in ancilla qubits to mimic this effect).
-In section \ref{s3} we calculate some of the properties of the microscopic state starting with its average over the quasi-random unitary time evolution in order to show that the averaged state of the radiation is just the semi-classical state \eqref{tot2}.
-We then compute the inner products \eqref{lol} and show that they average (over the scrambling dynamics) to the delta function, also implying \eqref{tot2}, but have a non-trivial variance consistent with \eqref{zoo}.
+We also show that the average over the quasi-random unitary time evolution of the microscopic state is just the semi-classical state \eqref{tot2}.
 In section \ref{s4}, we compute the R\'enyi and von Neumann entropies of subsets of the radiation and black hole and derive the minimization problem for the generalized entropy of a slowly evaporating black hole \eqref{twm}.
 In section \ref{s5}, we turn to the Hayden-Preskill scenario \cite{Hayden:2007cs} and consider when the action of a unitary on an infalling system be reconstructed (in a state-specific sense) on a subset of the radiation or black hole from a `decoupling argument'.
 We find the model reproduces the `black hole as a mirror' phenomenon and reconstruction is possible on the radiation when the black hole is past the Page time.
 This problem of reconstruction of operators acting on an infalling system was studied in the basic (or BRU) model and a random pairwise interaction model (which incorporates the fast scrambling nature of black holes) in \cite{Akers:2022qdl}.
 Our main contributions here are to study this problem in a model which generalises the basic model and also to consider when reconstruction is possible not just on the radiation or the black hole, but a subset thereof.
 In section \ref{s6} we consider when local operations, in the form of a quantum channel, acting on the Hawking partners can be reconstructed on a subset of the radiation or black hole.
 As expected, we find that reconstruction on the radiation is possible when the black hole is past the Page time.
 In section \ref{s7} we draw some conclusions.
 In appendix \ref{a2} we review the computation of certain thermodynamic quantities for free bosonic and fermionic fields, which is used in the refined model.
 In appendix \ref{a1} we provide a proof of the dominant saddles which contribute in the replica trick calculation in the basic model.